Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Introduction

 Another important problem is the dynamics of fast impurities.
 It is well known that the motion of fast obstacles causes some intriguing phenomena, such as the sonic boom provoked by the supersonic airplane motion and the Cherenkov radiation emitted by a superluminal charged particle \cite{Landau}.
 Related phenomena take also place in quantum mechanical systems, for example during the motion of an obstacle \cite{landau+49,Hakim,PhysRevA.66.013610,astrakharchik2004motion,PRLCarusotto2006,Cherny2012} or a finite-mass impurity \cite{QFlutterNature,PhysRevE.90.032132,knap2014quantum,robinson2016motion,QuenchZvonarev,atoms10010003,Will_2023,YangGaudinFlutter} through a superfluid system, with a velocity exceeding the critical one.
 In the case of a supersonic impurity moving through a one-dimensional system of strongly interacting bosons, the impurity velocity undergoes slowly-decaying oscillations in time \cite{QFlutterNature,knap2014quantum,YangGaudinFlutter}.

 The present work studies the real-time dynamics of a finite-mass impurity injected with a finite velocity into a system of weakly interacting bosons.
 The bosons are assumed to be in their ground state at the moment of the impurity injection.
 We consider the evolution from this far-from-equilibrium initial state as a function of interaction strengths, the initial impurity velocity and its mass.
 Our goal is to uncover and characterize different dynamical regimes, to understand corresponding mechanisms and characteristic time scales of relaxation, as well as the final stationary state in different regions of parameters.
 We solve the time-dependent mean-field equation of motion for bosons in the reference frame co-moving with the impurity.
-This approach allows us to study an arbitrary impurity-boson interaction strength, an arbitrary initial velocity, as well as an arbitrary impurity mass.
+This approach allows us to study a wide range of impurity-boson interaction strength, initial velocity and impurity mass.
 We unveil a very rich relaxation dynamics of the system.

 Cold atomic gases provide an ideal playground for the study of the nonequilibrium impurity dynamics, due to possibility to control and manipulate the quantum entities on the atomic size, developed advanced spectroscopic methods and high-resolution imaging techniques, as well as the possibility to fine-tune interactions using the Feshbach resonances \cite{grusdt2025impurities}.
 Experimental realizations of one-dimensional systems of bosons with impurities thus provide a promising testing bed for our predictions \cite{palzer2009quantum,2012quantum,fukuhara2013quantum,Meinert945}.